Limits of combinatorial patchworking: Families of maximal T-curves

-So the Harnack sign distribution is special in the sense that it produces an $M$-curve for any triangulation.
-We next show that, up to equivalence, it is the only sign distribution with this property.
+We have seen that the Harnack sign distribution produces an $M$-curve for any triangulation.
+Here, we show a partial converse: up to equivalence, it is the only sign distribution producing root isotopic $M$-curves for all triangulations.
+To that end, we use the language of flips.

-Let $\cT$ be a unimodular triangulation of $A=d\cdot\Delta_2\cap\ZZ^2$, which is not necessarily regular.
+Let $\cT$ be a unimodular triangulation of $A=d\cdot\Delta_2\cap\ZZ^2$ that is not necessarily regular.
 Two adjacent triangles $(t,u,v)$ and $(u,v,w)$ in $\cT$ form a circuit if the four vertices $t,u,v,w$ are in convex position.
 In that case, replacing those triangles by $(t,u,w)$ and $(t,v,w)$ gives a new triangulation, $\cT'$.
-Passing from $\cT$ to $\cT'$ is known as a \emph{flip} (or \emph{bistellar move}); cf.\ \cite[\S2.4]{2010:DeLoeraRambauSantos:Triangulations}.
+Passing from $\cT$ to $\cT'$ is known as a \emph{flip} (or \emph{bistellar move}); cf.\ \cite[\S2.4]{2010:DeLoeraRambauSantos:TriangulationsAlgorithms}.
 Now let $\sigma:A\to\GF{2}$ be a sign distribution.
 Then the flip described above is a \emph{bridge flip} from $(\cT,\sigma)$ to $(\cT',\sigma)$ if there is a sign distribution $\tau$ equivalent to $\sigma$ such that $\tau(t)=\tau(w)\neq\tau(u)=\tau(v)$.
 Our first observation says that bridge flips can change the topology of a T-curve only locally, in at most one quadrant.

 \begin{lemma} Suppose that passing from $(\cT,\sigma)$ to $(\cT',\sigma)$ is a bridge flip.
 Then the T-curves $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma)$ agree in exactly three quadrants. \end{lemma}